 The University Relations Committee is composed of neighborhood representatives, university administrators, local police and government representatives, as well as the Towson Chamber of Commerce.
 The committee meets monthly to promote good relationships between the University and its surrounding communities.
 Members share information and concerns and develop solutions to the problems facing the Towson community.

 Towson University implemented a Local Address Policy in fall 2009.
 Students are required to provide their local address in addition to their permanent address.
 The policy is designed to assist the university in locating students in case of emergency and in contacting them when necessary and appropriate to conduct university business.

-After its pilot run in Towson Manor Village during the 2009-2010 academic year, the Community Ambassador program expanded to two new communities, Donnybrook Apartments and Cardiff Hall Apartments for the 2011-2012 academic year.
+After a pilot run in Towson Manor Village during the 2009-2010 academic year, the Community Ambassador program expanded to two new communities, Donnybrook Apartments and Cardiff Hall Apartments during the 2011-2012 academic year.
 For fall 2011, a fourth ambassador was added to the Burkeligh Square community.
-The program consists of a student community ambassador who works with the students living in the neighborhood, helping them understand expectations for living well in the community.
+The program consists of a student community ambassador who, similiar to an on-campus Resident Assistant (RA), works with the students living in the neighborhood, helping them understand expectations for living well in the community.
 Community ambassadors talk with student residents about neighbors’ expectations and community concerns like noise, trash, and party behavior.
 Ambassadors also plan fun events for students and neighbors.
 Read past press coverage about our community ambassador program.

 Community conferencing is a discussion using a professional facilitator to assist community members and students to discuss concerns and develop solutions for better living.
 The service is free to neighbors and students.
 Students and neighbors can contact their neighborhood representative or the university’s Office of Off-Campus Student Services for more information, 410-704-4632.